mendix/docs/content/en/docs/appstore/modules/business-events.md

 #### 2.1.1 Enabling the Mendix Event Broker Service {#enable-mx-event-broker}

-Once a license is purchased, a Technical Contact must enable the Event Broker Service on the [Developer Portal](/developerportal/) for the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) in the following places:
+Once a license is purchased, a Technical Contact must enable the Event Broker Service on the [Developer Portal](/developerportal/) for the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) in two places:

 1. On the App level, under Environments > [Services](/developerportal/deploy/environments/#services)
-     2. For all environments, on the [Environment Details](/developerportal/deploy/environments-details/#services) page
+2. On the [Environment Details](/developerportal/deploy/environments-details/#services) page, for each environment

 ## 3 Mendix Event Broker {#mendix-event-broker}